pharaun13/maleficarum-rabbitmq/README.md

 # Change Log
 This is the Maleficarum RabbitMQ component implementation.

+## [9.1.0] - 2018-09-14
+### Changed
+- When attempting to create a connection there will be a double retry from now on.
+(Exactly 3 attempts will be made to establish the connection).
+- Increased connection timeout parameters from 3s to 10s.

 ## [9.0.0] - 2018-09-12
 ### Changed
 - Updated component to work with Maleficarum\Ioc 3.X and Maleficarum\Command 3.X.
 - Bumped PHP version requirement to 7.2+.

+## [8.2.0] - 2018-09-14
+### Changed
+- When attempting to create a connection there will be a double retry from now on.
+(Exactly 3 attempts will be made to establish the connection).
+- Increased connection timeout parameters from 3s to 10s.

 ## [8.1.0] - 2018-04-09
 ### Added